Find Affordable College Courses

 1 Yearly Graduations

 The 18th most popular school in the country for pharmaceutics and drug design majors who are seeking their master's degree is Purdue University - Main Campus.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-The pharmaceutics and drug design program at Purdue University - Main Campus awarded 1 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 1 people received their master's degree in pharmaceutics and drug design from Purdue.

 Below are some popular majors that are similar to pharmaceutics and drug design that offer master’s degrees.